Erika Walsh, Co-Founder & Editor

 We find truth in observation, find it in therapy sessions, find it in conversations, find it in introspection, in journal entries, in places that have grown dusty and forgotten.
 Truths vary in texture, just as this issue’s pieces explore an array of forms, media, and levels of abstraction across identities and experiences.
 Whether a piece is directed towards the self or another, there is a degree of connection happening, a line of empathy being built.
 When we express our relationships to our own bodies, we are drawing connections between others’, and there is power in this vulnerability.

 When we are creating art, when we are exploring expression, we are seeking what we want and who that makes us.
 We are craving connection.
-When Erika and I founded A VELVET GIANT, we did so with the intention of providing a platform for voices — their shapes and ideas — without the boxing-in and conformity of genre labels and the expectations and simplifications that come with those labels.
+When Erika and I started this space, we did so with the intention of providing a platform for voices — their shapes and ideas — without the boxing-in and conformity of genre labels and the expectations and simplifications that come with those labels.
 When we moved to New York soon after AVG’s inaugural issue was published, we found ourselves working seven jobs between the two of us while continuing to focus our energies and attention on this project.
 As we each work our part-time jobs six and sometimes seven days per week, our reading, discussions, and clerical responsibilities drove us and kept us going.
 There is something invigorating and crucial about balancing what we — all of us, you too — need to do to survive and what necessity asks us to do.

 There is empowerment in saying, in the tumultuousness of everyday life: behold my one fang of wisdom, watch it tremble in the gum rotten to the core, my precious presence, I command, my personhood, myself, my sinking ship, as Carolyn Supinka writes in “In Our Nature”.
 We hope this journal provides a space for you to pursue and dig deeper into what sustains you, what moves you.
 To celebrate it, to connect through it.